danielgolliher/lincolnsquared/index.md

 ---

+_NOTE: This page is no longer maintained.
+I have since moved to Brooklyn._

 # About

 Hello, my name is Daniel.
 I live in Lincoln Square in NYC, and I pick up trash on the blocks and Citi Bike station around my building.